 - Sebastian threatens to leak photoshopped nudes of Finn.

 - Kurt’s bully, Karovsky, attempts suicide.

 - Quinn gets hit by a truck because she’s texting while driving and ends up in a wheelchair.
-She performs Elton John’s song ‘I’m Still Standing’ with Archie, who has been paralysed since birth, the very next episode.
+She performs Elton John’s song ‘I’m Still Standing’ with Artie, who has been paralysed since birth, the very next episode.

 - Will forces Finn, a student, to watch Saturday Night Fever, as depressing a film as you can find.